-Here we explain how the mechanism of stress-related hair loss works hormonally – whether as a result of a single stressful event or an extended stressful period in your life.
-This is followed by a conclusion and advice on techniques available to you in addressing stress-related hair loss.
+We look at hormones and the change in hormonal landscape as a result of a single stressful event or an extended stressful period in your life.
+We end with an advice on tools and techniques available to you in addressing those negative effects on your hair.

-Hair loss may accompany a wide array of endocrine (hormonal) disorders.
-Most patients with endocrine disorders present with diffuse non-scarring alopecia, such as anagen effluvium, telogen effluvium or androgenetic alopecia.
-We focus on telogen effluvium, as it is a temporary, stress-related hair loss.
+Hair loss may accompany a wide array of hormonal disorders.
+Most patients with that condition have diffuse non-scarring alopecia, such as anagen effluvium, telogen effluvium or androgenetic alopecia.
+We focus on telogen effluvium, as this is what’s known as a temporary, reversible, stress-related hair loss.

 What is stress?